SuryaRaghupathy-eng/rank-check-tool/replit.md

 - Configured development workflow (`npm run dev`) with webview output on port 5000
 - Requested and configured SERPER_API_KEY environment secret for Google Places API
 - Configured deployment for autoscale deployment target with build and run commands
-- Application fully tested and working: CSV upload interface loads correctly with "Google Local Rank Checker" UI
+- Application fully tested and working: CSV upload interface with country and language selectors
 - Database support available (Drizzle ORM + PostgreSQL schema defined) but currently using in-memory storage
 - Ready for production deployment with all Replit configurations in place